open-medicine-initiative/medical-mindmap-paper-toolkit/README.md

 WIP

+## Medical Mindmaps
+WIP

-## Cintribution
+## Contributing
 If you use the OPENMEDiAID Medical Mindmap Paper Toolkit to build your own medical mindmap, we would like you to share the results with us.

-WIP

-## Medical Mindmaps
 WIP

 ## Licence Information